 - Order: Lamniformes

 Range and habitat

 Megalodon`s fossil finds indicate that it was a cosmopolitan species, which could easily adapt to various habitats.
-As a result it lived both in the coastal waters and in the depths.
+As a result, it lived both in the coastal waters and in the depths.

-Apparently these animals` habitat depended on the stage of their life – adult megalodons rarely occurred near the coastline, contrary to the younger ones.
+Apparently, these animals` habitat depended on the stage of their life – adult megalodons rarely occurred near the coastline, contrary to the younger ones.

 Based on the fossil records, researchers declared that megalodon was not very different from the great white shark.
-Because there are no complete fossil records of this prehistoric species, it was the great white shark which served as a reference for estimating the size and anatomy of the megalodon.
+Because there are no complete fossil records of this prehistoric species, it was the great white shark that served as a reference for estimating the size and anatomy of the megalodon.

-Although paleontologists have not yet acquired a well-preserved skeleton, they have managed to find an almost complete dental structure, which allowed them for an excellent jaw reconstruction.
+Although paleontologists have not yet acquired a well-preserved skeleton, they have managed to find an almost complete dental structure, which allowed them for excellent jaw reconstruction.

 Megalodon had four types of teeth and a total of 276 teeth in its jaws, arranged in five lines.
 Paleontologists suggest that megalodon’s jaws were over 2 meters wide (6ft 7in).

 The strongest bite force – the lethal bite